rancher-sandbox/rancher-desktop/docs/preferences.md

 ## WSL Integration (Windows)

-The **WSL Integration** tab, gives the option to expose .
-Any installed Linux distributions will be available.
+The **WSL Integration** tab gives the option to make the Rancher Desktop Kubernetes configuration accessible to any Linux distributions configured for WSL.
+Once enabled, you can use communicate with the Rancher Desktop Kubernetes cluster using tools like `kubectl` from within the WSL distribution.

 ## Port Forwarding (Windows)